the science of Jewish Morality

 life's great challenge

-All of the world’s religions and great philosophies grapple with the question of the meaning of life.
+All world religions and great philosophies grapple with the meaning of life.
 For Judaism, it’s struggle to understand meaning is unique.
-Instead of transcending reality or contemplating it’s hidden secrets, Judaism argues the only path to understand truth in all of it’s layer and color is to act it out.
-By bringing into the world, with our bare hands, truth only then can we truly know it.
-This series attempts to bring out this unique perspective showing how truth is the dynamic moral act of creation.
+Instead of transcendence or contemplating hidden secrets, Judaism forges a different path.
+It argues the only path to understand truth is to act it out.
+By bringing into the world truth, with our bare hands, we fully know it.
+This series outlines Judaism’s unique perspective.
+It shows how truth is the dynamic moral act of creation.

 In this final class we return to the question of truth asking the question, is something born out of limitation or is it a manifestation